bbenedict/bbenedict/100days.md

 Jumped back into https://codesandbox.io to play with the useReducer hook in React.
 I haven't used it before.
 This hook is a convenient way to introduce a local reducer within a component.
 It's recommended as, "preferable to useState when you have complex state logic that involves multiple sub-values".
 [See the docs here](https://reactjs.org/docs/hooks-reference.html#usereducer).  useReducer seems very helpful, but I am not sure I would use it if I already had redux in place.
 Then again, I have many examples of useState and redux in use in the same code base, so why not?

+## day 6

+Completed a programming exercize for [Coursera Machine Learning](https://www.coursera.org/learn/machine-learning) studying models with different bias and variance properties.
+Very interesting developing intuitions for what might be wrong with various models.